+Following an evaluation, a teacher should be provided with clear notice of any areas of suggested growth and an improvement plan should be developed by the teacher, local association, and employer.
 After completing the improvement plan, the teacher should then be formally reevaluated.
-If dismissal proceedings based on an unsatisfactory evaluation rating are warranted, the teacher must be guaranteed the right to due process.
+If dismissal proceedings based on an unsatisfactory evaluation rating are warranted, the teacher must be guaranteed the right to procedural and substantive due process.
 Such proceedings must be implemented by administrators/evaluators who are properly trained and held accountable for appropriate and fair evaluation systems.
 An administrator must complete evaluations in accordance with the timeframe prescribed by laws, contracts, agreements, and memoranda of understanding.
 An administrator's failure to complete an evaluation must not negatively impact an education employee.